Institutionen för biovetenskap

 Researcher ID: G-1787-2013

-I am a Lecturer and Associate Professor in Theoretical Ecology at the School of BioScience, at the University of Skövde (US).
+I am a Lecturer and Professor in Ecology at the School of BioScience, at the University of Skövde (US).
 Here, my research is carried out within the Ecological modelling research group, but in close collaboration with the Food web ecology and Ecosystem services research groups at the Department of Ecology, Swedish University of Agricultural Sciences (SLU), where I am an affiliated researcher.

 I have a broad research interest in population and community ecology, but with the common goal of increasing our understanding of (i) how species interact, (ii) the consequences, at several levels, of such interactions, and (iii) how perturbations, such as climate change, may affect all this.
 More specifically, ever since my PhD, which focused on patterns in and consequences of the distribution of body sizes in food webs, a recurring theme of my research has been, and still is, on various aspects of food webs.
 Here I often use theoretical approaches, such as mathematical modelling, to study consequences of trophic interactions on populations as well as community structure and function.